Powerlearnproject/se-assignment-day-2-git-and-github-NHleza/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18548623&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Fundamental Concept are:
+Repository-Cntral location where all files and history of a project are stored Commit- A snapshot of the changes made to the code or files at a particular point in a time Branch- A separate line of development in a repository, allowing multiple version of the code to coexist.
+Merge: The processof combining changes from two or more branches into a single branch.
+Tag: a label or maker that identifies a speciic commit or version of the code.
+GitHub is a popular tool  for managin versions of code because  GitHub is a cloud-based platform,making it accessible from anywhere and allow for easycollaboration, Also it can handle large repositories and to meet the needs of big projects.
+Provides robust security features, such as encryption and access control.
+Offers features like pell request,project management tools to facilitate.
+Integrate with a wide range of tools and services such as IDE's.
+Version control helps maintain project intergrity n serveral was:
+Change tracking, Revertibility, collaboration, Accountability.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+Step 1:
+Create a GitHib account
+Step 2:Click on "+" button
+Step 3: Choose a repository name
+Step 4: Choose repository descriptin
+Step 5: Choose repositor type
+Step : Initialize therepository with README File
+Step :
 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?